Which explains why they are almost exclusively found in high-end vehicles like the 2015 Audi Q5.

-Diesel fuel fill sometimes doesn’t match diesel nozzles at the fill-up joint, making for slow (and messy) fill-ups.
+Diesel fuel fill sometimes doesn’t match diesel nozzles at gas stations – making for slow (and messy) fill-ups.

 UNDER THE HOOD

-Zero to 60 in 6.5 seconds for the Q – vs. a languid 8.2 for the Benz and about 8 seconds flat for the X3.
+Zero to 60 in 6.5 seconds for the Q – vs. a Corolla-esque 8.2 for the Benz and about 8 seconds flat for the X3.

 The BMW might do better – official EPA numbers weren’t available when this review was written in late May – but the same engine in the 3 series (from which the X3 is spawned) rates 32 city, 45 highway.

-Regardless, nothing that’s diesel-engined in this class can touch the Q5’s performance – and not much that’s gas-engined in this class can touch the Q5’s at-the-pump performance while also delivering comparable on-the-road performance.
+Regardless, nothing that’s diesel-engined in this class can touch the Q5’s performance.
+And not much that’s gas-engined in this class can touch the Q5’s economy while also delivering comparable on-the-road performance.

 The Benz doesn’t suck – but it doesn’t move.

-Their eight-seconds-to-60 times, keep in mind, are under ideal conditions: Just the driver on board, a straight and level road.
-With three or four people on board – or attempting a pass on a grade . . . well, let me put it this way.
-The Q5 will be quicker loaded with three or four people – and trying to ascend a grade – than a GLK or X3 will be on the straight and level, empty except for the driver.
+Their eight-seconds-to-60 times would be more palatable perhaps if the delivered much better fuel-economy.
+But, they don’t.
+And keep in mind that those eight-second-to-60 times are under ideal conditions.
+Just the driver on board, a straight and level road.
+Loaded with passengers/cargo, they’ll be slower.
+Put another way, the Q5 will be quicker loaded with three or four people – and going uphill – than a GLK or X3 will be on the straight and level, empty except for the driver.
 The Q’s extra margin of thrust means it’s quick when empty – and not slow when it’s full.

-Don’t ever forget the Q TDI’s Herculean torque.
-No worries – it won’t let you forget.
-That 428 ft.-lbs?
-It’s more torque than the current Dodge Ram 1500’s Hemi 5.7 liter V-8 gins up (410 ft.-lbs.) and it comes on right now – under 2,000 RPM and holds it throughout the RPM range.
-What this means is a light depression of the accelerator results in immediate and forceful acceleration.
+The TDI’s torque output is more than the current Dodge Ram 1500’s Hemi 5.7 liter V-8 produces (410 ft.-lbs.) and it is available from 2,000 RPM up and holds it throughout the RPM range.
+What this means is immediate and forceful acceleration.
 The Q literally lunges forward like bull trying to get at a cow on the other side of the fence.